 Departments offer their own array of first year courses.
-In addition, the Faculty of Arts offers three unique study options to students entering first-year.
+In addition, the Faculty of Arts offers a number of unique study options to students entering first year.

 Arts One Program

-The Arts One Program offers an innovative approach to first year where students choose one of two thematic groups, each led by a dynamic team of instructors from a variety of academic disciplines.
-Each group has its own theme and a reading list of substantial texts.
-In Arts One, students enjoy an integrated approach to the humanities that focuses on critical thinking, writing skills, and class participation.
-Arts One provides students with an opportunity to study great works from a variety of perspectives and the added advantage of being part of a small learning community during their first year.
+The Arts One Program offers an innovative approach to first year, where students choose one of two thematic groups, each led by a dynamic team of instructors from a variety of academic disciplines.
+Each group has its own theme and reading list, which includes works such as novels, poetry, philosophical and historical texts, films, and more.
+In Arts One, students enjoy an integrated approach to the humanities and social sciences that focuses on critical thinking, writing skills, and class participation.
+Arts One provides students with an opportunity to study works from a variety of perspectives while being part of a small learning community during their first year.
 Arts One satisfies 18 credits comprising first-year English, History, and Philosophy, leaving students with the ability to complete their first year with 12 credits of electives.

 Coordinated Arts Program